SlimefunGuguProject/Bump/README.md

 Author: bxx2004

-Maintainers: Lobbytech-MC, zimzaza4, haiman233, ybw0014
+Previous maintainers: Lobbytech-MC, zimzaza4

+Current maintainer: SlimefunGuguProject

 Bump is a Slimefun addon that adds magic weapons, food and an appraisal system.